Lovrom8/RSMods/docs/drop-pedal.md

 - **MultiPitch can only occupy the pre-pedal slot, and there is exactly one.**
   Adding it *deletes* whatever pre-effect the tone already had.
-- **A tone copied from an octave-down one still plays an octave down at 0 semitones.** The tell is that shifting *up* by that amount sounds correct — the copy brought a non-zero Pitch 1 with it.
+- **A tone copied from an octave-down one still plays an octave down at 0 semitones.** The tell is that shifting *up* by that amount sounds correct.
+The copy brought a non-zero Pitch 1 with it.

 ### 1.2 Assign it to a tone slot